hkeiken/wsl2-globalprotect/README.md

 First when connecting Global Protect VPN connection the internet connectivity of the WSL2 guest operative system goes away.
 Below is shown how one can reconnect this, and automate how to reconnect this each time the Global Connect client connects to VPN.

-Second, the WSL2 guest should be able to connect to the VPN.
+Second the WSL2 guest should be able to connect to the VPN.
 However, to make this happen one could use the VPN client from inside WSL2 guest operating system.

 # 1. Internet connectivity